EMC executive and his GM past played key role in EMC-Dell mechanics

-NEW YORK (Reuters) - As a young investment banker in the 1990s, Harry You learned about an obscure General Motors Co (GM.N) security called a ‘tracking stock.’
-As an EMC Corp EMC.N executive working on selling the data storage company to Dell Inc, he helped revive it.
+NEW YORK, Oct 13 (Reuters) - As a young investment banker in the 1990s, Harry You learned about an obscure General Motors Co security called a ‘tracking stock.’
+As an EMC Corp executive working on selling the data storage company to Dell Inc, he helped revive it.

 The addition of a tracking stock for VMware, a software maker majority-owned by EMC, is a critical part of Dell’s $67 billion deal for EMC struck on Monday, the biggest technology acquisition ever if it goes ahead.